-Students receive instructions on borrowing procedures at the beginning of each academic year.
 Classes visit the Cullinan Resource Centre on a weekly basis to borrow books.
-Students in Prep - Year 1 may borrow one (1) book weekly; students in Year 2 and 3 may borrow two (2) books weekly; students in Year 4 may have up to four (4) books weekly; students in Years 5 may borrow five (5) books weekly and students in Year 6 can have up to six (6) books when needed.
-These limits ensure all students have fair access to a wide range of books.
+As a guide, students can borrow the following number of books each week:

+- Prep one book

+- Year 1 one to two books

+- Year 2 two books

+- Year 3 three books

+- Year 4 up to four books

+- Year 5 up to five books

+- Year 6 up to six books

 Holiday reading is encouraged throughout the year with borrowing allowed in the Easter, June/July and September/October holidays.
-There is no borrowing over the Christmas break.
-Students with 1:1 digital devices also have access to the Brisbane Catholic Education Digital Library enabling them to borrow eBooks and audio books.
+There is no borrowing allowed over the Christmas break.
+Students with a 1:1 digital device also have access to the Brisbane Catholic Education Digital Library enabling them to borrow eBooks and audio books.

-All students MUST have a proper nylon or cloth library bag to borrow and return books.
-Using a proper library bag teaches the students to take responsibility for caring for books.
-Plastic bags do not provide enough protection for the books and are not acceptable.
+All students must have a proper nylon or cloth library bag to borrow and return books.
 The school satchel is the preferred bag to be used for borrowing and can be purchased from the Uniform Shop.
-These bags are made from heavy-duty nylon with an easy open Velcro flap that protects our books from the weather as well as the little hazards that live in the bottom of school bags (for example, leaking water bottles).
 These bags are of high quality and will last throughout your child's time at St Columba's.